Queensland State Emblem

-All former 4 RAR members for whom the 4 RAR Association, Qld, Inc is responsible; that is those former 4 RAR members residing in Qld, Tas, NT, our members in other states, New Zealand, The United Kingdom, The United States of America, Canada, Austria, The Philippines and South Vietnam.
-Introduction
+Dedicated to serving all former 4 RAR members for whom the 4 RAR Association, Qld, Inc is responsible; i.e those former 4 RAR members residing in Qld, Tas, NT, our members in other states, New Zealand, The United Kingdom, The United States of America, Canada, Austria, The Philippines, South Vietnam and elsewhere.

 Our old battalion, 4 RAR although having differing names to indicate its role in varying campaigns, 4 RAR, 4 RAR/NZ (ANZAC), 2/4 RAR or 4 RAR (Cdo) is still our battalion.
 4 RAR exists now on the Order of Battle but in name only and with no personnel, no weapons, no equipment and no home.
 The Queens and Regimental Colours and Staff Sergeant Frank N. Stein are currently being held at the School of Infantry at Singleton.
 Its funds and silver are also being held under custodial arrangements.
 At the moment all we have is our history.
 We as individuals, sections, platoons and companies caused that history to be made and that history and the specific 4 RAR traditions that came to be within the writing of that history was forged by us and what we did within the Battalion.
 No matter our rank, posting or employment within the Battalion or where or when we served.
 It was us that gave and added to the history of our battalion.
 Remember when we used to gather around to speak of the legends of the Army and in particular the Royal Australian Regiment (RAR); well, the new Diggers are now speaking of you and our Battalion when they gather.